eudoxia0/eudoxia0.github.io/article/_posts/2025-01-10-implementing-fsrs-in-100-lines.md

 I(R_d) = \frac{S(R_d^{(1/C)} - 1)}{F}
 $$

-Given the desired retention, and the stability of an item, we can calculate when it should next be reviewed.
+Given the desired retention, and the stability of a card, we can calculate when it should next be reviewed.

 ```rust
 fn interval(r_d: R, s: S) -> T {